RN to BSN

 - Nurses holding a BSN are eligible for higher-paying management roles and nursing specializations.

-Earn Your BSN at Seton Hill in 12 - 18 Months
+Earn Your BSN at Seton Hill in as Little as 10 Months

-Your BSN can be completed online, with only 60 hours of practice experience activities required.
+Your BSN courses can be completed online.
+(Some practice experiences are required, representing a minimal time investment.)
 Online courses are taken in 8-week sessions.
 This program has 6 start dates every year.
-If you choose to take some courses on campus, many liberal arts and science courses are offered in a traditional classroom setting.
 Flexible full-time and part-time options are available.
-You can work as a licensed RN while earning your BSN degree.
+With the right amount of transferred credits you can complete this program in as little as 10 months.
+You can work as a licensed RN while earning your BSN degree at Seton Hill.

 Seton Hill awards you 33 credits for having earned your RN license.
 You can also transfer in up to 90 credits overall.
 We will be happy to take a look at the academic credits you've already earned and give you an unofficial estimate of what will transfer.
 If you're currently enrolled in another school and plan to transfer in the future, we can help you choose the courses at your current school that will have the best chance of being accepted at Seton Hill.